Diploma in Psychodynamic Counselling

 - 200 hours of supervised client work

 How is it delivered?

-The course is delivered on a part-time basis with trainees attending one half day per week (Year One and Two Tuesday, Year Three Monday) and in addition, undertaking supervised client work through the GCS Counselling Service.
+The course is delivered on a part-time basis with trainees attending one half day per week at our premises in Stroud.
+In addition, trainees will undertake supervised client work through the GCS Counselling Service.